 Ultimately, the driver is usually the one responsible for ensuring the safety of his or her cargo and faces legal liability if it causes an accident.
 The person or people who loaded the cargo, the trucking company, and even the owner of the freight itself may also share in the responsibility if an accident happens.

-Get Legal Help After a Truck Accident
+Get Legal Help After a Truck Accident in South Carolina

 Truck accident claims are legally complex due to many state and federal rules and regulations regarding commercial vehicles, as well as the number of insurers and other parties that may be involved.
 Multiple insurance claims or lawsuits may be necessary for victims to receive complete financial recovery.
 An attorney who is familiar with the industry can help you pursue every party responsible for your injuries so that you can receive the full value of your claim, including compensation for your hospital bills, medications, physical therapy, and other long-term care needs, as well as vehicle repair or replacement and other expenses related to the crash.

-If you have been hurt in an accident caused by unsecured truck cargo in South Carolina, the Law Office of Kenneth E. Berger is here to help you and your family with the recovery process today.
+If you have been hurt in an 18 wheeler crash caused by unsecured truck cargo in South Carolina, the Law Office of Kenneth E. Berger is here to help you and your family with the recovery process today.
 Contact us by phone at (803) 790-2800, use our online contact form to send an email, or use the live chat box on this page right now to get started.